ge-li/ge-li/content/project/gwas/index.md

 ---
-title: "Correction for GWAS Sample-Overlapping"
+title: "Instrumental Variable Genetic Risk Prediction"
-subtitle: "We developed a robust estimation method for the genetic correlation between phenotypes and polygenic risk scores that corrects for sample-overlapping using only GWAS summary statistics."
+subtitle: "I developed a new method to estimate the genetic correlation between key phenotypes and polygenic risk scores.
+This approach is both robust and privacy-protecting - it can correct for sample overlap and only requires GWAS summary-level statistics as input."
-excerpt: "We developed a robust estimation method for the genetic correlation between phenotypes and polygenic risk scores that corrects for sample-overlapping using only GWAS summary statistics."
+excerpt: "I developed a new method to estimate the genetic correlation between key phenotypes and polygenic risk scores.
+This approach is both robust and privacy-protecting - it can correct for sample overlap and only requires GWAS summary-level statistics as input."
 date: 2019-08-20
 author: "Li Ge"
 draft: false